Who is the course for?

 People who complete this course will meet AMSA's training requirements for a Coxswain Grade 2(NC) 500kW inboard propulsion power CoC.
 The course is also a requirement for people who are working towards a Coxswain Grade 1(NC) CoC.

 This course is designed for participants with considerable experience in operating small vessels and who hold a Coxswain Grade 2(NC) CoC.
-More information about the course is available from the SMT office.

 How will I be trained and assessed?